Steam locomotive basics by external videos

 For heating up quickly and for being able to burn materials named as carbon neutral, we strongly recommend using a Mackwell boiler.
 If necessary, a second boiler can be placed in a rear sectional part of the locomotive, looking similar to the ACE 3000 rear part with small running wheels.

-As there is no risk of explosion with the Mackwell boiler, controlling the second boiler should not result in any bureaucracy.
+As there is no risk of explosion with the Mackwell boiler, automated control of the second boiler should not result in any bureaucracy.

 Need some fresh thoughts and points of view from "out of the box"?